rivera-bl/nvim-dotfiles/README.md

 ## TODO

+- [x] creat a nixos machine with vagrant
-- [ ] use docker multi stage builds to minimize the size of the image, start with the awscli build
+- [ ] ci to push the box to cloud
-- [ ] build fzf from source
-- [ ] solve posible performance issues by running on docker
-    - lsp feels slow to start